rigalves/rigalves/README.md

 > **pura vida** *(Costa Rican slang)*
 > `n.` “pure life” — a multipurpose phrase meaning:
-> ✅ hello • ✅ goodbye • ✅ thanks • ✅ “all good” • ✅ “we’ll figure it out”
+> ✅ hello • ✅ goodbye • ✅ thanks • ✅ “all good” • ✅ “ooohhh… so that’s how it’s gonna be?”

 ---